 Dr. Linda Russell was born in West Islip, NY, and raised on Long Island.
 She received her Bachelors of Science degree, graduating Magna Cum Laude in 1985, from Tufts University.
 She received her MD degree, graduating Alpha Omega Alpha in 1989, from Tufts University School of Medicine in Boston, MA.
 Her one-year internship and her two-year residency in internal medicine were both completed at New York Hospital (1989-92).
 She then went to Hospital for Special Surgery for her Fellowship in Rheumatology (1992-95).
 Following her fellowship she joined HSS as an attending physician, where she has continued to practice medicine.

 In 2011, Dr. Russell was named the Director of Perioperative Medicine at HSS.
 Perioperative medicine is a field of medicine that focuses on optimizing the health of patients who plan to undergo surgery and on providing medical care for those patients following surgery.
-As the Director of Perioperative Medicine, Dr. Russell leads a team of seven full-time internists and nine hospitalists who deliver perioperative medical care to patients undergoing surgical procedures at HSS.
+As the Director of Perioperative Medicine, Dr. Russell leads a team of nine full-time internists and tenhospitalists who deliver perioperative medical care to patients undergoing surgical procedures at HSS.
 She also coordinates with a group of seven rheumatologists who provide additional perioperative consultation.
 These perioperative physicians are well acquainted with their patients’ needs before, during and after surgery, thus providing the exceptional care that HSS is known for.
+She also is working with a team of physicians to create a manuscript for the Society for Perioperative Assessment and Quality Improvement (SPAQI) that outlines the perioperative management of patients with Rheumatologic and HIV diseases.

 Associate Attending Physician, Hospital for Special Surgery